McKeon, founder of PE firm Veritas, committed suicide

 News of McKeon's death was first reported on Thursday by the Wall Street Journal.

 New York-based Veritas Capital specializes in investments in companies that provide products and services to government and commercial customers worldwide.
-In June, it completed its $1.25 billion acquisition of the healthcare unit of Thomson Reuters Corp, the parent company of Reuters News.
+In June, it completed its $1.25 billion (770.17 million pounds) acquisition of the healthcare unit of Thomson Reuters Corp (TRI.TO), the parent company of Reuters News.

 Veritas Capital has $2.2 billion in assets under management.